pagi-org/spec/pagi.md

 * A node may represent any sort of information - a token, a sentence, a phrase, a category, a semantic role, a part of speech, etc.
-* A node has a node-type.
-All node-types are defined in the schema.
+* A node has a nodeType.
+All nodeTypes are defined in the schema.
 * A node has an ID.
-The ID is a string and is unique within the scope of a node-type for a single document.
+The ID is a string and is unique within the scope of a nodeType for a single document.
 * A node has relationships to other nodes, the types of which are defined in the schema.
 * A node has properties which are additional key-value pairs of information.
 The